-If not already enrolled, individuals in this program will be connected to SOS/ACT/FACT/IMT/CTI/SMH CM (Teams) to support transition to a more independent housing setting.
+If not already enrolled, individuals in this program will be connected to Teams identified in Section 1.1 to support transition to a more independent housing setting.
 Depending on the needs of the individual this will range from a Community Residence to permanent supportive housing.
-Teams will work closely with transitional housing programs to ensure that individuals are able to move to a more independent housing setting within 120 days or less.
-To facilitate access to the most appropriate level of housing in a timely manner, transitional residences will interface with the Housing Single Point of Access (SPOA) for priority access to vacancies.
+Teams will work closely with the transitional housing program to ensure that individuals are able to move to a more independent housing setting within 120 days or less.
+To facilitate access to the most appropriate level of housing in a timely manner, the transitional residence must interface with the Housing Single Point of Access (SPOA) for priority access to vacancies.

-This program will have the following staffing: 1.0 FTE supervisor, 4.0 FTE counselor 1.0 FTE clinical coordinator, 2.0 FTE evening coordinators, 2.0 FTE licensed clinicians, 3.0 FTE case managers, 1.5 FTE registered nurses, 1 FTE vocational specialist, 3 FTE peer specialists, 1 FTE administrative assistant and a 1FTE maintenance person.
+The program will have the following staffing: 1.0 FTE supervisor, 4.0 FTE counselor 1.0 FTE clinical coordinator, 2.0 FTE evening coordinators, 2.0 FTE licensed clinicians, 3.0 FTE case managers, 1.5 FTE registered nurses, 1 FTE vocational specialist, 3 FTE peer specialists, 1 FTE administrative assistant and a PT maintenance person.